LeonardoDevelopper/minishell/README.md

 Built with ❤️ for educational purposes.

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the global License.